JingruGao09/RainFall_Parallel/README.md

 # RainFall_Parallel
-simulation of rain fall and apply parallelism
+### Simulation of rain fall and apply parallelism
-Complete the neighbors configuration
+  1. Complete the neighbors configuration
+  2. Complete traversal and correctly output the absorbtion matrix

-TO DO:
+### TO DO:
-traversal & calculate
+  1. Seq Code is extremely slow.
+100 times slower than example output file.
+  2. Parallelism to improve the performance.